wujekbogdan/map_of_science/README.md

 1. Required: [Node.js@^22](https://nodejs.org/en/download/)
 2. Required: [npm](https://www.npmjs.com/get-npm) (Node Package Manager), which comes with Node.js.
 3. Optional: [nvm](https://github.com/nvm-sh/nvm) for managing Node.js versions.
+4. Optional: [Docker](https://docs.docker.com/get-docker/) for running the application in a container.

 You can verify the installation by running in the command line: